typelevel/Laika/docs/extending-laika/directive.md

     // for Markdown and reStructuredText with sbt plugin: laikaSpanDirectives += directive // in build.sbt

-    // for Markdown and reStructuredText with Transform API or Parse API: object MyDirectives extends DirectiveRegistry {
+    // for Markdown and reStructuredText with Transformer or Parser API: object MyDirectives extends DirectiveRegistry {
       val spanDirectives = Seq(directive)
       val blockDirectives = Seq()
       val templateDirectives = Seq()
     }

-    Transform from Markdown to HTML using MyDirectives from...
-    Parse as Markdown using MyDirectives from...
+    val transformer = Transformer
+      .from(Markdown)
+      .to(HTML)
+      .using(MyDirectives)
+      .build

+    val parser = Parser
+      .of(Markdown)
+      .using(MyDirectives)
+      .build

 ### Block Directives